theNewDynamic/oregonsadventurecoast.com/content/event/july-3rd-july-4th-on-oregon-s-adventure-coast-1.md

 {{< spacer 15 >}}

 **Stick around for a 2nd night of Fireworks with the City of Coos Bay's Fireworks display over the Bay.
+The fireworks begin at dusk or approximately 9pm.
 The best viewing spot is from the Coos Bay Boardwalk!**

 Like The Mill's display on July 3rd, the City of Coos Bay's display can be seen from most places along the Bay from The Coos History Museum to Eastside!